Did you know that Odense has over 545 km of cycle lanes? Why not take advantage of them? .

 In addition to bicycle insurance, it is recommended that you have personal accident insurance and liability insurance.

 There are many ways to buy a bicycle in Odense, but it will often cost you.

-A cheaper way of acquiring a bicycle is at the police auctions.
-The police auctions off found bicycles that have either been removed or stolen, which the owners have not collected.
+A cheaper way of acquiring a bicycle is at police auctions.
+The police auctions of found bicycles that have either been removed or stolen, and that the owners have not collected.
 The auction takes place at Kochsgade 79, 5000 Odense C every second Wednesday at 16:00 (you can view the bikes from 15:00).
 You can find the precise dates here.

 Renting a bicycle

-Initiative by Cyklisternes By - Rent a cargo bike - now gives a possibility to rent a cargo bike in Odense.
+Rent a cargo bike - Initiative by Cyklisternes By - gives a possibility to rent a cargo bike in Odense.

-- You have a possibility to rent two types of cargo bikes from Cyklisternes By for free - Winther Kangeroo Cargo Bikeand Christiania Bike
+- You have a possibility to rent two types of cargo bikes from Cyklisternes By for free - Winther Kangaroo Cargo Bike and Christiania Bike

 - The bikes can be found in four bike shops in Odense: Fri Bikeshop på Middelfartvej, Fri Bikeshop på Tagtækkervej, Folkebo Cykler og Oddershede Cykler

 - You can rent a bike for up to four days.
 Choose between one, two, three or four days.